 \section{Identification of muon direction}

-The identification of muon direction is an important parameter in ICAL, since this parameter is used to distinguish between up-going and down-going muons~\cite{a}.
+The identification of muon direction is an important parameter in ICAL since this parameter is used to distinguish between up-going and down-going muons~\cite{a}.
 Fig \ref{fig:directionalitylot}, shows the time slope of the muon after fitting the time with distance.
-The Z-coordinate of the miniICAL is in upward direction, but the cosmic muons are coming downward.
-The slope in the unit of ($-1/c$) is reverse the direction of muon and also nomalised the velocity in the unit of $c$, velocity of light in vacuum.
-For an ideal case this peak is at one and that is the observation.
+The Z-coordinate of the mini-ICAL is in the upward direction, but the cosmic muons are coming downward.
+The slope in the unit of ($-1/c$) reverses the direction of the muon and also normalizes the speed in the unit of $c$, the speed of light in vacuum.
+For an ideal case, this peak is at one and that is the observation.
 The slope with a negative value corresponds to muons misidentified to be going upward.
 The sample may contain some genuine up-going muons.
 But it's assumed that the muons are only going downwards, neglecting the back-scattered muons and the muons produced by neutrinos coming from down.
-Fig~\ref{fig:directionalitylot} also shows the fraction of misidentified muon direction with minimum numbers of layers in the fit shown in the figure, $\chi^2/ndf<2$ and also for various condition as described below, \begin{enumerate}[label=(\alph*)] \itemsep0em \item including the button positions and without ToT correction, \item including the button positions and with ToT correction, \item excluding the button positions and without ToT correction, \item excluding the spacer positions and with ToT correction, \item excluding the button positions and with ToT correction and also selecting vertical muons having zenith angle < 10$^{\circ}$, \item excluding the spacer positions and with ToT correction and $\chi^2/ndf<1.5$. \end{enumerate} The effect of the button is prominent if the number of layers in the fit is less, and becomes insignificant as the number of layers in the fit increases.
+Fig~\ref{fig:directionalitylot} shows the fraction of maximum misidentified muon direction with numbers of layers in the fit shown in the figure, $\chi^2/ndf<2$ and also for various conditions as described below, \begin{enumerate}[label=(\alph*)] \itemsep0em \item including the spacer positions and without ToT correction, \item including the spacer positions and with ToT correction, \item excluding the spacer positions and without ToT correction, \item excluding the spacer positions and with ToT correction, \item excluding the spacer positions and with ToT correction and also selecting vertical muons having zenith angle < 10$^{\circ}$, \item excluding the spacer positions and with ToT correction and $\chi^2/ndf<1.5$. \end{enumerate} The effect of the spacer is prominent if the number of layers in the fit is less, and becomes insignificant as the number of layers in the fit increases.
 With the application of ToT corrections, the fraction of misidentified muons decreased.
-The misidentification ratio from this study cannot be compared with the previous studies \cite{e},\cite{h} because the maximum number of layers was 12 in those studies with more gaps (16\,cm) in between two layers.
+The misidentification ratio from this study cannot be compared with the previous studies \cite{e, b} because the maximum number of layers was 12 in those studies with more gap (16\,cm) in between two layers.
 Those studies were done with a completely different prototype stack.
-Though the study of ToT correction was done by removing button position, this result does not show any deterioration of fit/physics performance with the inclusion of that area.
-The muon trajectory near the button position has tails in the lower side of the $\Delta t$ distributions, but in the fit that is excluded if the observed point is more than 3\,$\sigma$ aways from the fitted value.
-Thus, the effect of the shift in timing near button position does not affect much, though affected indirectly due to the reduction of effective number of layers in the performance/physics study.
+Though the study of ToT correction was done by removing the spacer position, this result does not show any observed deterioration of fit/physics performance with the inclusion of that area.
+The muon trajectory near the spacer position has tails on the lower side of the $\Delta t$ distributions, but in the fit that is excluded if the observed point is more than 3\,$\sigma$ away from the fitted value.
+Thus, the effect of the shift in timing near the spacer position does not affect much, though it is affected indirectly due to the reduction of an effective number of layers in the performance/physics study.
 Fig~\ref{fig:directionalitylot} (e) shows the effect of the path length on the maximum mis-identification fraction.
 Since the path length between layers is less for vertical muons, the mis-identification fraction is large.
 Fig~\ref{fig:directionalitylot} (f) shows the improvement in the maximum mis-identification fraction by selecting events with better fit quality.